semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 Proper continuous integration is when it takes you less than 10 minutes from pushing new code to getting results.

-While the 10-minute mark is about how much a developer can wait without getting too distracted, it's also adopted by a leading one of the pioneers of continuous delivery, Jez Humble, who performs the following informal poll at conferences.
+While the 10-minute mark is about how much a developer can wait without getting too distracted, it's also adopted by a leading one of the pioneers of continuous delivery, Jez Humble, who performs the following informal poll at conferences[^jez].

 He usually begins by asking his audience to raise their hands if they do continuous integration.
 Usually most of the audience raise their hands.